Attenuated total reflectance

 Attenuated total reflection (ATR) is a sampling technique used in conjunction with infrared spectroscopy which enables samples to be examined directly in the solid or liquid state without further preparation.

 Light undergoes multiple internal reflections in the crystal of high refractive index, shown in yellow.
 The sample is in contact with the crystal.

 An ATR accessory for IR spectroscopy.

 ATR uses a property of total internal reflection resulting in an evanescent wave.
-A beam of infrared light is passed through the ATR crystal in such a way that it reflects at least once off the internal surface in contact with the sample.
+A beam of infrared light (IR) is passed through the ATR crystal in such a way that it reflects at least once off the internal surface in contact with the sample.
 This reflection forms the evanescent wave which extends into the sample.
 The penetration depth into the sample is typically between 0.5 and 2 micrometres, with the exact value determined by the wavelength of light, the angle of incidence and the indices of refraction for the ATR crystal and the medium being probed.
 The number of reflections may be varied by varying the angle of incidence.
 The beam is then collected by a detector as it exits the crystal.
 Most modern infrared spectrometers can be converted to characterise samples via ATR by mounting the ATR accessory in the spectrometer's sample compartment.
 The accessibility, rapid sample turnaround and ease of use of ATR with Fourier transform infrared spectroscopy (FTIR) has led to substantial use by the scientific community.

 This evanescent effect only works if the crystal is made of an optical material with a higher refractive index than the sample being studied.
 Otherwise light is lost to the sample.
 In the case of a liquid sample, pouring a shallow amount over the surface of the crystal is sufficient.
 In the case of a solid sample, samples are firmly clamped to ensure good contact is made and to remove trapped air that would reduce signal intensity.
 The signal to noise ratio obtained depends on the number of reflections but also on the total length of the optical light path which dampens the intensity.
 Therefore, a general claim that more reflections give better sensitivity cannot be made.

-Typical materials for ATR crystals include germanium, KRS-5 and zinc selenide, while silicon is ideal for use in the Far-IR region of the electromagnetic spectrum.
+Typical materials for ATR crystals include germanium, KRS-5 and zinc selenide, while silicon is ideal for use in the far-IR region of the electromagnetic spectrum.
 The excellent mechanical properties of diamond make it an ideal material for ATR, particularly when studying very hard solids, although the broad diamond phonon band between 2600 and 1900 cm^{−1} significantly decreases signal to noise in this region.
 The shape of the crystal depends on the type of spectrometer and nature of the sample.
 With dispersive spectrometers, the crystal is a rectangular slab with chamfered edges, seen in cross-section in the illustrations.
 Other geometries use prisms, half-spheres, or thin sheets.